No globular cluster progenitors in Milky Way satellite galaxies: Result

 Figure~\ref{fig1} confirms that considering the M$_{\mathrm{min}}$ and M$_{\mathrm{max}}$ masses for the orbital integrations is sufficient to approximate the mass loss of Sgr over 0.5 Gyr backwards in time.
 Our method remains valid as long as the bound regions delimited by the satellite tidal radius for M$_{\mathrm{min}}$ and M$_{\mathrm{max}}$ cover the same region as if we have considered our mass loss model for Sgr over a period which includes the times of accretion that we found.
+Indeed, it is unlikely that their GCs got stripped very long in the past as Sgr is still disrupting and GCs are pretty tightly bound to their progenitor.

 In light of previous studies, our results state that our method based on our criteria to associate GCs with Sgr as their progenitor works well and provides also an estimate of the time of accretion for GCs.